apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 4-Set network.negotiate-auth.trusted-uris to “http://,https://”.

 ###Chrome
-For MacOS or Linux, add the `--auth-server-whitelist` parameter to the `google-chrome` command.
+For Linux, add the `--auth-server-whitelist` parameter to the `google-chrome` command.
 For example, to run Chrome from a Linux prompt, run the `google-chrome` command, as follows:

-       google-chrome --auth-server-whitelist = "hostname/domain"
+	google-chrome --auth-server-whitelist="domain"

-       Example: google-chrome --auth-server-whitelist = "example.QA.LAB"
+	example: google-chrome --auth-server-whitelist="machine.example.com"
+	example: google-chrome --auth-server-whitelist="*.example.com"

+For MacOS, use the following directories:

+	cd /Applications/Google Chrome.app/Contents/MacOS
+	./"Google Chrome" --auth-server-whitelist="*.example.com"

+**Note:** The URL given to Chrome to access the Web UI should match the domain specified in `auth-server-whitelist`.
+If the domain is used in `auth-server-whitelist`, use the domain with Chrome.
+If the IP address is used in `auth-server-whitelist`, use the IP address with Chrome.

 ###Safari
 No configuration is required for Safari.
 Safari automatically authenticates using SPNEGO when requested by the server.